barbagroup/land-spill/SOW.md

 	* Study the use of Amazon AWS or other cloud services.
 	* Output to commonly used GIS file formats: e.g., NetCDF.
 	* Consider the workflow using Windows systems.

+4. Possible model improvements (research questions):

+	* Study the effect of Darcy friction factor.
+	* Consider the effect of surface tension.
+	* Consider the effect of weather conditions: winds, rains, etc.